-The VCU Department of Radiology is dedicated to developing advanced residency and fellowship programs to train the next generation of radiologists.
+The VCU Department of Radiology is dedicated to developing comprehensive residency and fellowship programs that train the next generation of radiologists.

-The successful practice of medicine requires an unyielding commitment to lifelong learning, beginning in the first year of medical school and continuing well beyond residency and fellowship training.
+Advancing medical education and research is one of the four strategic pillars of the VCU Department of Radiology's mission.
+The successful practice of medicine requires an unyielding commitment to education, beginning in the first year of medical school and continuing well beyond residency and fellowship training.

 The VCU Department of Radiology is dedicated to fostering lifelong learning in our students, residents, fellows and faculty.
-In addition to our renowned residency and fellowship programs, we offer specialized courses for medical students.
-The Department provides an active visiting professorship for the continued education of residents and practicing radiologists in Richmond, Virginia.
+In addition to our renowned residency and fellowship programs, we offer specialized courses for medical students and continuing education opportunities.

 Topics presented by the speakers vary and typically represent the speaker’s particular subspecialty area within the field of diagnostic and interventional radiology or nuclear medicine.

 The VCU College of Health Professions offers a number of undergraduate concentrations in clinical radiation sciences, including nuclear medicine technology, radiation therapy, radiography, and diagnostic medical sonography.
 Curricula includes both theoretical and practical course work and clinical experience in a variety of health care settings.
 Learn more about VCU radiation sciences.

 Learning and Living in Richmond Virginia

 Richmond, the capital of Virginia, was incorporated in 1742 making it one of America's oldest cities.
 Today the Richmond metropolitan area is a hub for business and higher education with year-round outdoor activities, art and music.